As an indie author, are you often confused about how to punctuate character speech and dialogue in fiction?

 It is also effective to show how the character is speaking through their dialogue, negating the need for a dialogue tag at all.

 “I..I’m not sure…” She cast her eyes towards the floor and pressed her lips together, trapping her words inside.

 The second example helps the reader understand that the character is stammering without it being stated, as well as how she feels, much more than the first example.

 Should I use single or double speech marks?

 Generally, the UK convention is to use double speech marks while the US convention is to use one.
-However, as an indie author, it is your preference.
-That being said, it is important to consider reported speech within direct speech.
+As an indie author it is your preference, but it is important to consider reported speech within direct speech.

 “What did he say?” she asked, twisting her hair around her fingers.

 “He said ‘over my dead body’ and stalked off!”
 Annie replied.

 If the reported speech – ‘over my dead body’ – also used double speech marks, the same as the direct speech, it might confuse readers: